approachable-io/software-interview-prep/README.md

 Once you have that copied, open your command line (cmd.exe on Windows, Terminal on macOS, and if you use linux you'll know where it is), `cd` to the directory you want to clone the repo into.
 For me it will be `~` (`/home/redxtech/`).

-Once you're in your desired directory, run this command:
+Once you're in your desired directory, run this command (remember to replace the `redxtech` with your github name - you want to clone your fork, not mine):
 ```bash
 git clone https://github.com/redxtech/software-interview-prep.git
 ```